ralph-mcardell/sh-utils/doc/sh_test.md

 ## Using to write unit tests

-The usage is fairly simple:
+Using *sh_test* is fairly simple:

 - write test functions making use of *sh_test* assertion functions.
 - register/execute each test function with the `TEST` *sh_test* function.
 - call the *sh_test* `PRINT_TEST_COUNTS` function at the end.
 - run the test *sh* script.

-Note that test function are presumed to neither require nor return any values.
+Note that test functions are presumed to neither require nor return any values.

 ### Assertion Functions

 There are two types of assertion:

-- **REQUIRE** assertions test an expression and exits with a return code of 1 if it fails, calling `PRINT_TEST_COUNTS` just before exiting.
+- **REQUIRE** assertions test an expression and exit with a return code of 1 on failure, calling `PRINT_TEST_COUNTS` just before exiting.
-- **CHECK** assertions test an expression and continue even in the light of a fail.
+- **CHECK** assertions test an expression and continue even on failure.

 In both cases the test run counters are updated, these are: